GospelSounders/adventhymnals/content/03.church-hymnal/02.001-100/10.091-100/10.To-Us-a-Child-of-Hope-Is-Born/docs.md

 ---
+title: |
-title: 100.
-To Us a Child of Hope Is Born
+    100. To Us a Child of Hope Is Born - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 100.
+To Us a Child of Hope Is Born.
+To us a Child of hope is born;  To us a Son is given;  Him shall the tribes of earth obey,  Him all the hosts of heaven,  Him all the hosts of heaven.
+    keywords:  |
-    keywords: Church Hymnal, To Us a Child of Hope Is Born, To us a Child of hope is born,
+        Church Hymnal 1941, adventhymnals, advent hymnals, To Us a Child of Hope Is Born, To us a Child of hope is born.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 100. TO US A CHILD OF HOPE IS BORN
+####  Church Hymnal 1941,

 ```txt

 1.
 To us a Child of hope is born;
 To us a Son is given;